Vladimir-Chan/compiler/README.md

-# compiler
+# Mini compiler
 A compiler front.
-Parser is LALR parser.
+Wirtten in Java language.
+Lexer is used for a mini-language from C language.
+Parser is a LALR parser which can read language file to process it.